lylemoffitt/Const-Time-Lib/README.md

 ### Const-String [alpha]

 Under `const-string/` you will find my first-draft implementation.
 It uses a simple hashing function implemented with meta-template programming techniques to ensure compile-time conclusion.
 It's conveniently accessible as a `constexpr` [operator-literal](http://en.cppreference.com/w/cpp/language/user_literal) function.
 In short, if you use *my* hashing function it will work.
-However, this isn't compatible with `std::hash<std::string>`, which uses the much more complex [City Hash](https://www.wikiwand.com/en/CityHash) or [Murmer Hash](https://www.wikiwand.com/en/MurmurHash) depending on your platform.
+However, this isn't compatible with `std::hash<std::string>`, which uses the much more complex [City Hash](https://www.wikiwand.com/en/CityHash) or [Murmur Hash](https://www.wikiwand.com/en/MurmurHash) depending on your platform.

 > Check `const-string/main.cpp` for a working example.

+Development goals:

+- [x] Proof of concept with compile-time hashing function
+- [ ] Specialize `std::hash<const_str>` for compatibility with `std::unordered_map`
+- [ ] Test/compare performance of:
+ - `std::unordered_map<std::string,*>` (curent state of the art)
+ - `std::unordered_map<const_str,*>` (STL enabled with this implementation)
+ - `switch` block using `const_str`(full-custom implementation)
+- [ ] Implement Murmur Hash and City Hash using compile-time programming

 ### Const-Function [WIP]